Polizzi Generosa: Trittico Fiammingo

 Flemish triptych in the Chiesa Madre, Polizzi Generosa, late 15th century.
 It features the Madonna and Child with saints, painted in fine detail.
 A rare example of Netherlandish art in inland Sicily, likely brought via noble or church patronage.

 Also housed in the church is a late‑15th‑century Flemish-style triptych (Trittico Fiammingo), attributed to a Netherlandish workshop active in Brussels.
 The central Madonna and Child panel is flanked by female saints in richly detailed landscapes.
 The work heralds the influence of Rogier van der Weyden’s school and is particularly rare in inland Sicily, reflecting historic transnational patronage during the Spanish‑Habsburg era.

 Both triptychs remain in situ and are protected by the Sicilian Superintendency for Cultural Heritage.

-Notable people
+Prominent People of Polizzi Generosa

 Giuseppe Antonio Borgese (1882–1952)

 Giuseppe Antonio Borgese was born in Polizzi Generosa and later became a leading literary critic, novelist, and political thinker.
 After refusing to swear allegiance to the Fascist regime in 1931, he relocated to the United States, where he taught at the University of Chicago and emerged as a key figure in the post-war world federalist movement.